Daniele-Di-Bella/ARGOS/README.md

 # 🐕 ARGOS: A Retrieval-augmented GeneratiOn approach for Scientific communication

 ## 🖼️ Overview
 **ARGOS** is a modular Snakemake workflow implementing a Retrieval-Augmented Generation (RAG) pipeline using documents retrieved from a local Zotero library.
-It automates:
+It was created in the [Roversi lab](https://ibba.cnr.it/staff/pietro-roversi/), and automates:
 1. **Document Retrieval** from Zotero using its API.
 2. **Answer Generation** and **Answer Proofreading** employing an LLM.
 The model now in use is OpenAI's GPT-4.1.
 3. **Evaluation** of the generated answer versus a reference.
 This function was added for initial tests of the app.